 In a personal computer (PC), the power supply is the metal box usually found in a corner of the case.
 The power supply is visible from the back of many systems because it contains the power-cord receptacle and the cooling fan.
+A typical PSU will have integrated connectors to send power to the motherboard, microprocessors, and SATA storage.
+Laptops and mini-PCs usually have their power supplies separate from the computer assembly, instead of integrated into their charging cables.

 Power supplies, often referred to as "switching power supplies", use switcher technology to convert the AC input to lower DC voltages.
 The typical voltages supplied are: